 The HIV Prevention Trials Network (HPTN) has the mission of conducting HIV prevention research at the highest scientific and ethical standards.
-To meet this goal, the HPTN Ethics Working Group (EWG) works within the protocol development structure to ensure necessary attention and review ethical aspects in the development process of HPTN concepts, protocols and manuscripts.
+To meet this goal, the HPTN Ethics Working Group (EWG) helps ensure necessary attention and review of the ethical aspects of research in the development of HPTN concepts and protocols as well as research implementation.

-The EWG includes experts in the field of ethics of human subjects’ research as well as HPTU site staff who serve as a resource to protocol teams.
-The EWG provides practical recommendations as well as state of the art information to protocol teams.
-The EWG also provides guidelines and strategies for enhancement of ethics capacity at research sites, with a particular emphasis on the understanding of informed consent by potential participants.
+The EWG includes experts in the field of ethics of human subjects’ research as well as the HPTN Leadership and Operations Center which serves as a resource to protocol teams.
+The EWG provides practical recommendations as well as state-of-the-art information to the Network.

 HPTN Ethics Working Group

 The Ethics Working Group (EWG) informs the design and implementation of HPTN research.
 Members of the EWG actively participate in the review of new concepts and protocols and each HPTN protocol team includes an EWG representative to assist with the ethical issues that may arise in real-time.